websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-default-synchronous-messaging.md

    In default synchronous messaging, response messages must use the original message's response ID *and* must be sent to the response destination.
 ```

-Now that you've seen a message listener reply with a response message, let's test the response timeout.
+Now that you've seen a message listener reply with a response message, you can test the response timeout.

 ## Demonstrate the Response Timeout